thinng/exp2loc/README.md

 #### Source is written in Python.
 It can be run in Jupyter Notebook.
 * By sub challenge
-    * sub_challenge_1.ipynb: Source code and step by step instructions for Sub challenge 1
+    * sub_challenge_1.ipynb: Source code and step by step instructions for Sub challenge 1.
-    * sub_challenge_2.ipynb: Source code and step by step instructions for Sub challenge 2
+    * sub_challenge_2.ipynb: Source code and step by step instructions for Sub challenge 2.
-    * sub_challenge_3.ipynb: Source code and step by step instructions for Sub challenge 3
+    * sub_challenge_3.ipynb: Source code and step by step instructions for Sub challenge 3.
-* You may also want to choose your own combination of feature selection and cell prediction methods through using all_sub_challenges.ipynb
+* You may also want to choose your own combination of feature selection and cell prediction methods through using all_sub_challenges.ipynb.